Support the Women and Families in Your Community.

 Sexual experiences between you and a professional are not okay and are never your fault.
 If this happens to you, tell someone in authority.

-Up to 80% of mothers experience baby blues, and up to 20% of mothers develop a postpartum mood disorder anytime in the first year following delivery or the adoption of a baby (Campbell et al. 1992, O’Hara 1991).
-Mood disorder symptoms may also begin in pregnancy in up to 20% of women.
+Up to 80% of mothers experience baby blues, and up to 20% of mothers develop depression or anxiety some time around the birth of a baby or the adoption of a baby (Campbell et al. 1992, O’Hara 1991).
+Mood & anxiety disorder symptoms may also begin in pregnancy in up to 20% of women.

 Top 4 Risk Factors: